-For three years now, Davis has been using western anxieties and obsessions with blackness to create worlds where gods of color can reclaim an identity through the supernatural.
-And in response, cultural initiatives like Black Lives Matter have been teaming up in joint efforts with artists like Davis to steer greater conversations in the ways that blackness can be symbolized in art; not just through pain and trauma, but through strength.
+For three years now, Damon has been using western anxieties and obsessions with blackness to create worlds where Gods of colour can reclaim an identity through the supernatural.
+And in response, cultural initiatives like Black Lives Matter have been teaming up in joint efforts with artists like Damon to steer greater conversations in the ways that blackness can be symbolized in art; not just through pain and trauma, but through strength.

-In advance of his afro-surrealism exhibition, Darker Gods in The Garden of The Low Hanging Heavens , making its debut at the Art Basel next week.
-We took the time to talk Davis and Cullors about art, and the roles they often play as disruptions and forms of therapy.
+In advance of his afro-surrealism exhibition, Darker Gods in The Garden of The Low Hanging Heavens, making its debut at the Art Basel next week.
+We took the time to talk Damon Davis and Patrisse Cullors-Brignac about art, and the roles they often play as disruptions and forms of therapy.

 When I was a kid, my identity revolved around being an artist.
 People would have me drawing tattoos and shit.
 Teachers would have be drawing this and that, and I just became known for it.
 It became an idea, that I could draw, and from there, it was a gradual progression.
 When I was about 12, I got into hip-hop real hard and started making beats and DJing, and that became another thing.
 I was the guy who knew how to do it, and the one that saved up for the equipment.
 I just wasn't like other people, and the art became a bridge for me to have conversations with people in the ways I couldn’t through talking, because I was too shy and all that.
 The art was my language, and I began to see how people resonated with what I was creating.
 At a certain point, I just knew that it’s what I was supposed to be doing going back for as far as I can remember.

 I’ve been working on this for three long years now.
 It started about a year out from the protests in Ferguson, where I was working on a film about it all.
 I was going places, talking, meeting people, and hearing all of these stories.
 And the initial project became about how black people weren’t seen as total human beings.
-They were either superhuman, like Lebron James, Michael Jordan, and all these larger-than-life motherfuckers.
-Or they were regulated to poverty porn, drug addiction, dealing… like on some sub or below human level shit.
-So I was always fascinated by the big chunk in the middle that no one talks about—the human that’s there for both good and bad.
+They were either superhuman, like Lebron James, Michael Jordan, and all these larger than life motherfuckers.
+Or they were regulated to poverty porn, drug addiction, dealing…like on some sub or below human level shit.
+So I was always fascinated by the big chunk in the middle that no one talks about, like the human that’s there for both good and bad.

-And that’s where the idea of Darker Gods came from?
+And that’s where the idea of Gods came from?

 Tell me more about that, do you think a lot of black art is too reactionary to struggle?